-Diabetes increases your risk of heart disease and stroke by accelerating the development of clogged and hardened arteries.
+Diabetes raises your risk of heart disease and stroke by raising the rate at which you develop clogged and hardened arteries.
 Foods containing the following can work against your goal of a heart-healthy diet.

 - Saturated fats.
-High-fat dairy products and animal proteins such as beef, hot dogs, sausage and bacon contain saturated fats.
-Get no more than 7 percent of your daily calories from saturated fat.
+Avoid high-fat dairy products and animal proteins such as butter, beef, hot dogs, sausage and bacon.
+Limit coconut and palm kernel oils.

 - Trans fats.
-These types of fats are found in processed snacks, baked goods, shortening and stick margarines and should be avoided completely.
+Avoid trans fats found in processed snacks, baked goods, shortening and stick margarines.

 - Cholesterol.
-Sources of cholesterol include high-fat dairy products and high-fat animal proteins, egg yolks, shellfish, liver, and other organ meats.
-Aim for no more than 300 milligrams (mg) of cholesterol a day.
+Cholesterol sources include high-fat dairy products and high-fat animal proteins, egg yolks, liver, and other organ meats.
+Aim for no more than 200 milligrams (mg) of cholesterol a day.

 Putting it all together: Creating a plan

-There are a few different approaches to creating a diabetes diet that keeps your blood glucose level within a normal range.
-With a dietitian's help, you may find one or a combination of methods that works for you.
+You may use a few different approaches to create a healthy diet to help you keep your blood sugar level within a typical range.
+With a dietitian's help, you may find that one or a combination of the following methods works for you:

-A dietitian can teach you how to measure food portions and become an educated reader of food labels, paying special attention to serving size and carbohydrate content.
-If you're taking insulin, he or she can teach you how to count the amount of carbohydrates in each meal or snack and adjust your insulin dose accordingly.
+A dietitian can teach you how to measure food portions and become an educated reader of food labels.
+You also can learn how to pay special attention to serving size and carbohydrate content.

-One serving in a group is called an "exchange."
-An exchange has about the same amount of carbohydrates, protein, fat and calories — and the same effect on your blood glucose — as a serving of every other food in that same group.
-So, for example, you could exchange — or trade — one small apple for 1/3 cup of cooked pasta, for one carbohydrate serving.
+One serving in a category is called a choice.
+A food choice has about the same amount of carbohydrates, protein, fat and calories — and the same effect on your blood sugar — as a serving of every other food in that same category.
+For example, the starch, fruits and milk list includes choices that are all between 12 and 15 grams of carbohydrates.

 A sample menu